ropensci/gigs/paper/paper.md

 ---
-title: `gigs: A package for standardising fetal, neonatal, and child growth assessment`
+title: 'gigs: A package for standardising fetal, neonatal, and child growth assessment'
 tags:
   - R
   - intergrowth